top of page

 Carer's guide to winter support

 Winter can pose additional challenges for us as carers.
-Whether it's becoming more challenging leave the house with the person we're caring for or the financial strain of extra heating.
+Whether it's becoming more challenging to leave the house with the person we're caring for, or the financial strain of extra heating and seasonal gifting.

-Plus, managing our mental and physical health is important through those darker months.
+Managing our mental and physical health is particularly important through these darker months when we can find ourselves feeling a bit flatter.

 Illustration of a man in kitchen.png